AIEngineersDev/solo-server/README.md

 * llamafile
 * cog

-Like using Solo, consider leaving a ⭐ on GitHub
+Like using Solo, consider leaving us a ⭐ on GitHub